-One of my favorite ideas!
+One of our favorite ideas!
 Give your valentine the puzzle in a box, wrapped as a present.
 She/he will open it (perhaps being upset that their valentine's present is only a puzzle!) and start to solve it, only to discover that one piece is missing.
 You'll produce that piece hidden in your pocket, which reads "Will You Marry Me?"

 9. Photo Album

-Make an album of your relationship, with pictures of the two of you during important moments, and on the second to last page write "what will the future bring?" and on the last page write "how about marriage?"
+Make an album of your relationship with pictures of the two of you during important moments, and on the second to last page write, "What will the future bring?" and on the last page write "how about marriage?"